 Improving livestock manure spreading rules and enforcement

-— Advocating for improvements in manure spreading, runoff management and non-point source performance standards in environmental law enforcement in Wisconsin.
+— Advocating for improvements in manure spreading, runoff management and non-point source performance standards in environmental law enforcement in Wisconsin (NR 151).

-Here are some of the main issues that Midwest Environmental Advocates will raise in comments to DNR:
+Here are some of the main issues that Midwest Environmental Advocates will raise in comments about the rule changes:

 - The proposed rule includes additional protections only for the Silurian dolomite where there is 20 feet or less soil depth to bedrock.
 Researchers who study this region know that there are risks to groundwater beyond 20 feet depth to bedrock.
 DNR should revise the rule to provide protections for the entire Silurian dolomite region.
 DNR can then determine which standards or prohibitions are appropriate for different soil depths to bedrock.